 Sony is one of the biggest global smartphone manufacturers right now, launching fresh new Xperia mobiles every year.
 With their slick, iconic design, serious media chops and industry-leading camera tech, Sony Xperia phones are some of the best handsets you can buy in the UK.
 You can even get some solid budget blowers from Sony, if your wallet or purse won't stretch to a premium device.

 But which are the best Xperia mobiles right now?
 Here's our pick of the bunch, to help you decide which Sony Xperia phone is best for you, as well as the most exciting new Sony phones still coming in 2017.
+And check out our best budget Sony phones feature for a look at the most affordable Xperia handsets right now.

 Sony Xperia XZ